cortexlabs/cortex/docs/deployments/python-packages.md

 1. Using a `conda-packages.txt` config file.

 Cortex allows the presence of a `.condarc` file in the root directory of the project.
 This can be used to tweak conda's configuration.
-Here's an example of `.condarc` which enables the pip-interoperabilty mechanism:
+Here's an example of `.condarc` that enables the pip-interoperabilty mechanism:

 ```text
 pip_interop_enabled: false